 A few key milestones since then include:

-• In 2005 the Federal government created 30% federal investment tax credit (ITC) for residential and commercial solar energy systems which has been renewed several times and is still with us.
+- In 2005 the Federal government created a 30% federal investment tax credit (ITC) for residential and commercial solar energy systems which has been renewed several times and is still with us.

 Major pogress